 Karen joined ICLA in 2016.
 Karen comes with an extensive background having worked in the community services sector for 15 years.
 She has a passion for working with people experiencing social disadvantage and in particular individuals who require clinical support and intervention.
 Her most recent roles include working in the UK for 9 years in the youth justice services in positions of leadership and management.

-Karen is looking forward to leading the community services team in contemporary best practice.
+Karen leads the ICLA client services team in delivering recovery oriented, person-centred contemporary best practice.
 Karen is a registered Psychologist.

 B Comm, CPA

 George is a qualified accountant and has been working in the accounting field since 1980 with over 20 years in senior finance roles.
 He has worked in various industries including Professional Services, Education and Training, Manufacturing, Fashion and Recreation where he has gained broad experience in Business Management, Financial and Management reporting, statutory compliance and HR.